dotnet/runtime/docs/design/coreclr/botr/type-loader.md

 See [Design and Implementation of Generics for the .NET Common Language Runtime][generics-design] for more detailed explanation of load levels.

 ### 2.1.1 Use of load levels within the type loader.
-Within the type loader, while operating in various portions of the type loader, various different rules apply to what class load level can be used.
+Within the type loader, while operating in various portions of the type loader, various different rules apply to what type load level can be used.

 #### 2.1.1.1 Code within `ClassLoader::CreateTypeHandleForTypeDefThrowing` and `MethodTableBuilder::BuildMethodTableThrowing`
 While executing the code in `ClassLoader::CreateTypeHandleForTypeDefThrowing` before the call to `MethodTableBuilder::BuildMethodTableThrowing` no logic can rely on the `MethodTable` of the type that is being loaded.
+This due to the detail that these are the routines which construct the `MethodTable`.

 This has various implications, but the most obvious is that the base type of the type being loaded and any associated interfaces or field types cannot be loaded past `CLASS_LOAD_APPROXPARENTS` without creating a risk of triggering a `TypeLoadException`.
+For instance, if we load the Base type to `CLASS_LOAD_EXACTPARENTS` then we could not load a type `A` which was derived from type `B<A>`.
 Exceptions to this rule exist, and are necessary to actually implement the type loading process, but generally should be avoided, as they cause behavior which does not match the ECMA specification.

 #### 2.1.1.2 Code within `ClassLoader::DoIncrementalLoad`
-Code that runs during `DoIncrementalLoad` is generally allowed to require a class load to either the level that is being incrementally loaded to, OR the level at which the type being loaded is already at.
+Code that runs during `DoIncrementalLoad` is generally allowed to require a type load to either the level that is being incrementally loaded to, OR the level at which the type being loaded is already at.
 The distinction here is that if the relationship between the types is circular, or non-circular.
 Circular relationships such as the relationship of a type to its type parameters can only be loaded to a level below the desired load level.
 Non-circular relationships can be required to be loaded to the load level that the incremental operation will eventually reach.

 For instance, the relationship of a type to its base type is non-circular, as a type cannot transitively be its own exact base type.
-However, the relationship of a type to the instantiation arguments of its base type can be circular, as a type `A` can be derived from a type `B<A>`.
+However, the relationship of a type to the instantiation arguments of its base type can be circular.

+As an example for the rules above consider the type `class A : B<A> {}`.
+When loading class `A` to `CLASS_LOAD_EXACTPARENTS` we can require the base type `B<A>` to be loaded to `CLASS_LOAD_EXACTPARENTS` as that is a non-circular relationship, but when we load `B<A>` to `CLASS_LOAD_EXACTPARENTS` we cannot require type `A` to be loaded to `CLASS_LOAD_EXACTPARENTS` as that would cause a circularity issue, and thus loading `B<A>` to `CLASS_LOAD_EXACTPARENTS` can only force `A` to be loaded to `CLASS_LOAD_APPROXPARENTS`.

-Code that runs in `ClassLoader::DoIncrementalLoad` follows a fairly straightforward pattern where code can depend on types being loaded a specific load level, and when the incremental load process completes at a given level, the type being loaded is incremented in load level.
+Code that runs in `ClassLoader::DoIncrementalLoad` follows a fairly straightforward pattern where code can depend on types being loaded to a specific load level, and when the incremental load process completes at a given level, the type being loaded is incremented in load level.

 #### 2.1.1.3 Code within `PushFinalLevels`
 The final two levels of type loading are handled via `PushFinalLevels` which follows a different set of rules. `PushFinalLevels` runs code which in order to raise the level can only depend on other types being loaded to a level below the level that is desired.
 However, before marking the type as reaching a higher level, `PushFinalLevels` can require other types to also complete the `PushFinalLevels` algorithm to the new level.
 Only once all of the types are confirmed to have reached the new level can the entire set of types be marked as reaching the new level.